anthonyvri/anthonyvri/README.md

 <p align="center">
 Software Developer<br>
-Currently learning more about Java
+Currently learning more about Java and WordPress!
 </p>

 ---